wilkerlucio/pathom/README.md

 The library has a number of different usage models.
 One of the most commonly used features is Connect.
 The basic idea is as follows:

-.
-You define *resolvers* that can take simple inputs (e.g. entity ID) and turn that into a set of outputs.
+- You define *resolvers* that can take simple inputs (e.g. entity ID) and turn that into a set of outputs.
-.
-Your resolvers implies "edges" by outputting IDs that can be further resolved by other resolvers.
+- Your resolvers implies "edges" by outputting IDs that can be further resolved by other resolvers.

-The Connect features support advanced features for being able to then traverse this graph via queries is useful ways.
+The Connect features support advanced features for being able to then traverse this graph via queries in useful ways.

 For example, here is how you might generate the support for queries about people and their addresses.